ministryofjustice/opg-technical-guidance/runbooks/CI_pipelines/adding-ci-dockerhub-users.md

 This will significantly hamper our ability to run builds in CircleCI without action.

-Fortunately, we have access to a DockerHub organisation in the MoJ.
+Fortunately, we have access to a DockerHub organisation in the Ministry of Justice, which will allow us to gain access to free unlimited pulls of images.

+## Security

+We need to ensure that each of the circleci builds has an individual account and token associated to reduce blast radius should any of these DockerIDs become compromised.

+## Prerequisites

 The steps below show you how to go about creating and using a service user for OPG repos.

-We need to ensure that each of the circleci builds has an account and token associated to reduce blast radius should any of these DockerIDs become compromised.

-## Prerequisites

-you will need:
+You will need:

 - Your own Docker ID, which has been:
   - Added to `ministryofjustice` dockerhub organisation as an owner.
   - Inside the `opgdockerhubusers` team.
-- Access to the OPG webops team google group.
+- Access to the OPG webops team google group email.
 - Access to the project settings on the CircleCI project you are working on.

-Ask one of your webops colleagues to help if you don't have details of either of these.
+Ask one of your webops colleagues to help if you don't have details of these.

 ## Steps